cypress-io/cypress/docs/source/api/commands/route.md

 # Notes

-## Understanding Stubbed vs Regular XHR's
+**Understanding Stubbed vs Regular XHR's**

-Cypress indicates whether an XHR sent back a stubbed response vs actually going out to a server.
+Cypress indicates whether an XHR sent back a stubbed response or actually went out to a server in it's Command Log

-XHR's that indicate `(XHR STUB)` in the Command Log have been stubbed and their response, status, headers, and delay have been controlled by your matching `cy.route`.
+XHR's that display `(XHR STUB)` in the Command Log have been stubbed and their response, status, headers, and delay have been controlled by your matching `cy.route`.

-XHR's that indicate `(XHR)` in the Command Log have not been stubbed and were passed directly through to a server.
+XHR's that display `(XHR)` in the Command Log have *not* been stubbed and were passed directly through to a server.

 ![screen shot 2015-12-21 at 7 03 57 pm](https://cloud.githubusercontent.com/assets/1268976/11944790/9b3fe2d8-a816-11e5-9e90-7405555d0c58.png)